rachelharu/game-wiki-project/README.md

 # game lookup

- a game wiki that uses html, css, javascript, bulma, and rawg api to deliver details about video games right at your fingertips.
+ a game wiki that uses html, css, javascript, bulma, and rawg api to deliver details about video games.

 ## HOW IT WORKS